Daichi Hashimoto: Pro Wrestling Zero1 (2011–2014)

 Hashimoto began the new year with a bang on January 1, 2012, when he won his first singles match, defeating Yoshikazu Yokoyama.
 On March 2 at Zero1's 11TH Anniversary Show, Hashimoto teamed with Otani and lost to Kensuke Sasaki and Katsuhiko Nakajima.
-In April 2012, Hashimoto participated in Pro Wrestling Noah (Noah)'s Global Tag League with Shinjiro Otani as his partner.
+In April 2012, Hashimoto participated in Pro Wrestling Noah (Noah)'s Global Tag League with Otani as his partner.
 On April 11, he and Otani started off strong by defeating Eddie Edwards and Colt Cabana.
 They defeated the team of Go Shiozaki and Tamon Honda and Yoshihiro Takayama and Maybach Taniguchi.
 The team lost the rest of their matches meaning that Hashimoto and Otani ended the Global Tag League in 5th place with six points.
 Hashimoto and Otani teamed up together until July when they separated to take part in Fire Festival 2012.
 Hashimoto lost all four of his tournament matches, including losing to Otani.
 In September, Hashimoto participated in two tournaments Tenkaichi Junior Tournament 2012 at Zero1 where Hashimoto was defeated by Tatsuhito Takaiwa in the first round.
 The second tournament he took part in was the Nippon TV Cup Jr. Heavyweight Tag League 2012 in block B at Noah.
 Hashimoto teamed up with Ikuto Hidaka and won their block with six points but would lose the final to Atsushi Kotoge and Taiji Ishimori.
 On December 2, he travelled to Hong Kong for his first overseas contest against Zero1 Hong Kong's Bitman.
 Wrestling as a big heel from Japan, he defeated Bitman after a mist attack follow by a vertical drop DDT.
-On January 4, 2013, Hashimoto was scheduled to make his debut for New Japan Pro-Wrestling (NJPW), teaming with Keiji Mutoh at Wrestle Kingdom 7 in Tokyo Dome; however, on December 27, it was announced that he had fractured his left forearm and would be forced to pull out of the match.
-Despite the injury, Hashimoto made an appearance at the event, having a confrontation with Hiroyoshi Tenzan, after he and Satoshi Kojima had defeated Mutoh and his replacement, Shinjiro Otani.
-During the hiatus, Hashimoto bulked up to 95 kg., but eventually slimmed down to 90 kg.
+On January 4, 2013, Hashimoto was scheduled to make his debut for New Japan Pro-Wrestling (NJPW), teaming with Keiji Muto at Wrestle Kingdom 7 in Tokyo Dome; however, on December 27, it was announced that he had fractured his left forearm and would be forced to pull out of the match.
+Despite the injury, Hashimoto made an appearance at the event, having a confrontation with Hiroyoshi Tenzan, after he and Satoshi Kojima had defeated Muto and his replacement, Shinjiro Otani.
+During the hiatus, Hashimoto bulked up to 95 kg, but eventually slimmed down to 90 kg.
 Hashimoto returned to the ring on April 15, 2013, when he was defeated by Dramatic Dream Team (DDT) representative Kota Ibushi in a singles match.
 On May 2, Zero1 announced that Hashimoto had re-aggravated his forearm injury and would once again be sidelined from in-ring action.
-On October 13, 2013, Hashimoto made his return to the ring, facing Katsuhiko Nakajima in a losing effort.
+On October 13, 2013, Hashimoto made his return to the ring, facing Nakajima in a losing effort.
 On February 11, 2014, Hashimoto received the first singles title shot of his career, when he unsuccessfully challenged Tama Williams for the NWA United National Heavyweight Championship.
 On April 8, while Hashimoto was recovering from a broken jaw, Zero1 announced that his contract with the promotion had expired on March 31 and he had decided not to re-sign.
 At a press conference the following day, Hashimoto announced that going forward he would be working as a freelancer.